What to Know About Owning a Home With a Pool

 Pools are one of the most requested luxury items by homebuyers, and here in Charlotte, pools are hot.
 Of course, many of the area’s planned neighborhoods offer community pools to residents, and plenty of the city’s apartment, condo, and townhome complexes have pools.

 Pools can be a wonderful thing!
 They’re great fun for kids and have a tendency to bring neighbors together.
-But before you jump to make an offer on a house with a pool in Charlotte (or anywhere!), there are a few things you should consider.
+But before you jump to make an offer on a house with a pool in Charlotte (or anywhere!), you should consider a few things.

 The Cost of a Home Pool

 Home pools can be a liability.
 That’s not to say they’re not worth it, but they can be expensive in more ways than one.
 For example, most insurance companies recommend you up your liability coverage by as much as $200,000-$400,000 if you have a pool which can raise your premiums substantially.
 Property insurance should also cover your pool in case it’s damaged in a storm or other natural disaster.